Skip to main content

 Privacy Considerations

-Claim into an encrypted balance by default.
-When a UTXO is burned into an ETA, the claimed amount is hidden, the destination is not revealed, and no observable exit event is produced on-chain.
-At burn time, the sender is completely unlinkable - there is no visible amount, no destination address, and no signal that can tie the burn back to any specific deposit.
-Public ATA claims should be the opt-out, not the default.
-Use round, pool-common amounts when claiming publicly.
-If a claim must exit to a public ATA, the amount becomes visible on-chain.
+Burn into an ETA by default.
+When a note is burnt into an ETA, the burned amount is hidden, the destination is not revealed, and no observable exit event is produced on-chain.
+At burn time, the sender is completely unlinkable — there is no visible amount, no destination address, and no signal that can tie the burn back to any specific note write.
+ATA burns should be the opt-out, not the default.
+Use round, pool-common amounts when burning publicly.
+If a burn must exit to an ATA, the amount becomes visible on-chain.
 Unusual or fragmented amounts let an observer eliminate most of the tree and narrow in on the matching commitment.
 Standardise on amounts that are common in the pool (e.g. exactly 100 USDC) to stay indistinguishable within the largest possible set.
-Claim to a fresh address when going public.
-Claiming into an address with existing on-chain history re-establishes a link.
+Burn to a fresh address when going public.
+Burning into an address with existing on-chain history re-establishes a link.
 Use an address that has never appeared on-chain before.
-For a complete breakdown of all eight source and destination combinations - including what is visible, what is hidden, timing risk, and recommended use cases - see Privacy Analysis.
+For a complete breakdown of all source × destination combinations — visible vs hidden state, timing risk, recommended use cases — see Privacy Analysis.